aleph-im/pyaleph/docs/guides/private_net.rst

 ---------------

 To be able to keep your data synced you will need to write to at least one of the supported chains.
-Either NULS2, ETH or BNB.
+Either NULS2 or ETH.

 The easiest one is NULS2, just use the sample sync info in the sample_config.yml, using a target address (`sync_address` in config) you own, and using